Ophthalmology Northwood & Watford | Bishops Wood Hospital Skip to main content

 Whatever symptoms you may have, our experienced consultants are here to help you.
 They will oversee every aspect of your care and carefully monitor results of any treatment to ensure you always receive the most appropriate support.

-Some eye treatments can be carried out on-site here at Bishops Wood Hospital, while others will be arranged for you outside the hospital.
+Some eye treatments can be carried out on-site here at Bishops Wood Hospital, while others will be arranged for you at one of our other Circle Health Group sites.

-When you first meet your Consultant Ophthalmologist, they will talk with you about any symptoms you have and then carry out a detailed examination of your eyes (this is known as an ophthalmologic examination), to check your current vision and the health of your eyes.
+When you first meet your consultant ophthalmologist, they will talk with you about any symptoms you have and then carry out a detailed examination of your eyes to check your current vision and the health of your eyes.
 They may also take measurements of your eye.

 In many cases, this will be all that is needed to make a diagnosis.
 Your consultant will then explain the results to you, discuss suitable treatment options and answer any questions you may have.